jonbhanson/flutter_native_splash/README.md

 * Your splash image will be resized to `mdpi`, `hdpi`, `xhdpi`, `xxhdpi` and `xxxhdpi` drawables.
 * An `<item>` tag containing a `<bitmap>` for your splash image drawable will be added in `launch_background.xml`
 * Background color will be added in `colors.xml` and referenced in `launch_background.xml`.
-* Code for full screen mode toggle will be added in `styles.xml` and `MainActivity.java`.
+* Code for full screen mode toggle will be added in `styles.xml` and `MainActivity`.

 ### iOS
 * Your splash image will be resized to `@3x` and `@2x` images.
 * Color and image properties will be inserted in `LaunchScreen.storyboard`.
-* Code for hidden status bar toggle will be adde in `Info.plist` and `AppDelegate.m`.
+* Code for hidden status bar toggle will be adde in `Info.plist` and `AppDelegate`.